Home > Companies > Hugging Face

 Revenue

-Sacra estimates that Hugging Face hit $70M annual recurring revenue (ARR) at the end of 2023, up 367% from 2022, primarily off the growth of lucrative consulting contracts with many of the biggest companies in AI—Nvidia, Amazon, and Microsoft.
+Sacra estimates that Hugging Face hit $70M annual recurring revenue (ARR) at the end of 2023, up 367% from 2022, though a subsequent report placed annualized revenue at $30M in mid-2023 when the company raised at a $4.5B valuation—suggesting the $70M figure reflects a strong second-half acceleration driven by large consulting contracts with Nvidia, Amazon, and Microsoft.

-Like Github, Hugging Face makes money from paid individual ($9/month) and team plans ($20/month), but the majority of their revenue comes from spinning up closed, managed versions of their product for the enterprise.
+Like Github, Hugging Face makes money from paid individual ($9/month) and team plans ($20/month), but the majority of their revenue has historically come from spinning up closed, managed versions of their product for the enterprise.
+The company has since begun shifting its revenue mix away from one-time consulting engagements toward more predictable recurring streams, including API usage fees and referral revenue from cloud partners, a transition that included cutting roughly 10 roles from its consulting-heavy Expert Support Program.

 Hugging Face reached a valuation of $4.5 billion following funding rounds that have raised a total of $396 million to date.
 The company has attracted investment from major technology companies including Google, Amazon, Nvidia, IBM, and Salesforce, establishing itself as a significantly funded AI infrastructure company.